 How to Make an Offer on a Home

 Step Four: Making an offer

 This is an exciting, and scary, step!
 When you’ve decided on the home of your dreams, your next move will be to make the seller an offer.
-Your REALTOR® should help you every step of the way in putting this together and to negotiate the winning bid.
-Your agent knows the current market conditions and what it takes to successfully write an offer that will be seriously considered by the seller.
+Your REALTOR® should help you every step of the way in putting this together and negotiating the winning bid.
+Your agent knows the current market conditions in greater Ohio and what it takes to successfully write an offer that will be seriously considered by the seller.

 Step Five: The Transaction Process

 Once the seller accepts your offer, the home is considered to be “in contract” and the timelines in the transaction process begin.
 This includes formal loan application with your lender, attorney review, home inspections and remedies, property appraisal and more.
 Each has a specific number of days or a date to meet throughout the transaction.
 Your REALTOR should provide you with copies of everything you have signed and help you stay on track for what needs to be accomplished and when.
 There can be consequences for time frames that are not met or actions that are missed.